openshift/enhancements/enhancements/installer/log-config.md

 but it is not acceptable in this use case because the install-config is an Installer Asset, and logging must be configured:

-1. Before assets are initialized
+* before assets are initialized
-2. Despite asset failures
+* despite asset failures

 In the example use case of decorating logs with fields, we need to decorate lines that are output before the install config is loaded